DbarYU/Rav-RAG/README.md

-# RAG (Retrieval-Augmented Generation) System
+# RAV Soloveitchik RAG System

 A sophisticated FastAPI-based RAG system designed for processing and querying transcript data with advanced embedding and LLM capabilities.
-This system specializes in handling subtitle (.srt) files and provides intelligent chat responses based on vector similarity search.
+This system specializes in handling subtitle  files and provides intelligent chat responses based on vector similarity search.

 ## 🚀 Features